colinmkeith/Dancer-App-Base-HTML5Bootstrap/README.md

 including authentication, a sign-in form and logout page, a basic account/dash-board page, a registration page and some core SQL for the accounts.

-It use HTML5 so that it is compatible with modern browsers, and uses BootStrap for the CSS framework and jQuery for DOM manipulation and AJAX support.
+It uses HTML5 so that it is compatible with modern browsers, and uses BootStrap for the CSS framework and jQuery for DOM manipulation and AJAX support.